signalchaindev/tempo/README.md

 That folder should have a schema file (`schema.graphql`), `query` directory, and/or a `mutation` directory.

-Files in the `query` or `mutation` folders should have _one_ default export; a function of the same name as the file.
-These are your resolvers and automatically receive `parent, args, context, info` as params, as you would expect any other graphql resolver to have.
+Files in the `query` or `mutation` directories should have _one_ function that is a default export.
+This function needs to be named the same as the file.
+These functions are your resolvers and automatically receive `parent, args, context, info` as params, as you would expect any other graphql resolver to have.

 Files being used for queries and mutations must have unique names.
 Because imports in the resolver map are set using the file's name, filenames cannot be repeated.